carlarsmendes/carlarsmendes/README.md

 * 🍿The Appartment;
 * 👩‍🎓Learning from Frontend Masters and the amazing Kyle Simpson && Will Sentance.

 ...In 2021, I participated in the Portuguese Women in Tech's Mentorship Program #2 as a Mentee.
+I am currently a voluntry mentor of other women in Tech.

 ⚡ Fun fact: I'm Portuguese, but I lived in Budapest for 3 years and I can still remember some basic expressions in Hungarian.
 Szia!